nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 In addition to the input parser, due to the different types of inputs *Food-O-Rama* deals with, there exists a second round of input validation to help seperate the invalid inputs from those that are valid.

-The sequence diagram for the validation of Numerical Inputs is given below.
+Below is the sequence diagram for the validation of Numerical Inputs.

 <p align="center">
     <img src="https://ay2122s1-cs2113t-w11-4.github.io/tp/images/input_validation_number.png">